-WORLD HEALTH ORGANIZATION GUIDELINES (2005)
+WORLD HEALTH ORGANIZATION GUIDELINES (2021)

-2/3
+97%

-OF THE EU'S POPULATION LIVE IN URBAN AREAS WITH POOR AIR QUALITY
+OF THE URBAN POPULATION IN THE EU LIVES IN AREAS WITH POOR AIR QUALITY

-(Judged on WHO recommendations.)
+(Judged against WHO recommendations.)

-HEAL gratefully acknowledges the financial support of the European Union (EU) and the European Climate Foundation for the production of this publication.
-The responsibility for the content lies with the authors and the views expressed in thi publication do not necessarily reflect the views of the EU institutions and funders.
-The Executive Agency for Small and Medium-Sized Enterprises (EASME) and the funder are not responsible for any use that may be made of the information contained in this publication.
-HEAL EU transparency register number: 00723343929-91
+HEAL gratefully acknowledges the financial support of the European Union (EU) and ClimateWorks Foundation for the production of this publication.
+The responsibility for the content lies with the authors and the views expressed in this publication do not necessarily reflect the views of the EU institutions and funders.
+The European Climate, Infrastructure and Environment Executive Agency (CINEA) and the funders are not responsible for any use that may be made of the information contained in this publication.
+HEAL EU transparency register number: 00723343929-96